Great Lakes Bay Estate Planning Council

 Thursday, October 24, 2024 - 12:00 noon

-Great Hall at Valley Plaza, Midland, MI -or Isabella Bank, Mr. Pleasant, MI
+Great Hall at Valley Plaza, Midland, MI -or Isabella Bank, Mt.
+Pleasant, MI

 The speaker will be MICHAEL GREGORY, a mediation and negotiation specialist and founder of Michael Gregory Consulting, LLC.
 He is an international speaker, author and consultant.
 His program is entitled "How to Handle Uncomfortable Situations Effectively."
 Mr. Gregory states that attendance at this program has increased 219% in the first half of this year as opposed to last year.
 He indicates that attendees feel that society is becoming increasingly polarized, due partly to a lack of true political discourse, a greater lack of empathy and understanding, and conflicts in the workplace and at home.